pingcap/docs/develop/dev-guide-index-best-practice.md

     >
     > Currently, expression index is an experimental feature, and it needs to be enabled in the TiDB configuration file.
 For more details, see [expression index](/common/sql-statements/sql-statement-create-index.md#expression-index).

-- Try to use covering index, which is the index columns contains query columns, and avoid querying all columns with `SELECT *` statements.
+- Try to use covering index, which is the index columns contain query columns and avoid querying all columns with `SELECT *` statements.

     The following query only needs to scan the index `title_published_at_idx` to get the data: